-MOTION: Randy Stockwell moved, seconded by Bryce Hansen, that in order to facilitate the completion of urgent matters between meetings, the Board delegates its authority to the Chairperson (or, in the absence of the Chairperson, the highest-ranking officer or longest serving board member in that succession), to appoint liaisons to the Department to act in urgent matters.
+MOTION: Thomas Komp moved, seconded by Jeffery Giesking, that in order to facilitate the completion of assignments between meetings, the Board delegates it's authority by order of succession to the Chair, highest ranking officer, or longest serving member of the Board, to appoint liaisons to the Department to act in urgent matters, make appointments to vacant liaison, panel and committee positions, and to act when knowledge or experience in the profession is required to carry out the duties of the Board in accordance with the law.
 Motion carried unanimously.